 - focus on funding local initiatives provided for community benefit

 Eligible groups are:

 - faith groups

-We assess your application, if your application is not complete, we will send this back to you and give you 5 working days to provide any missing information.
+We will assess your application, if your application is not complete, we will send this back to you and give you five working days to provide any missing information.
 We may also contact you for further clarification.

 Notification of decision

 The Council aims to let applicants know the outcome of the decision within approx 6 weeks of receiving an application.
 If the council offers your organisation a grant it will be conditional on you signing the offer letter and accepting the terms and conditions of the grant.
 If your application is unsuccessful the relevant Council Officer may be able to provide you feedback upon request, as to why it was unsuccessful.